CasualStation/CasualStation/CasualStation-master/README.md

 ## ABOUT

-This is the Github page for the HippieStation codebase, used on the Space Station 13 server.
-This codebase is built off the work of many different servers, primarily that of /tg/station 13.
+This is the Github page for the CasualStation codebase, used on the Space Station 13 server.
+This codebase is built off the work of many different servers, primarily that of HippieStation 13.
 Because of this, the repository inherits /tg/station's licensing, among other things.
 For a full guide on how to set up your own Space Station 13 server, please see the [/tg/station README.md](https://github.com/tgstation/tgstation/blob/master/README.md).
 If you would like to contribute to this codebase, first take a look at the [CONTRIBUTING.md](.github/CONTRIBUTING.md).
 **Website:** https://www.tgstation13.org
 **Code:** https://github.com/tgstation/tgstation
 **Wiki** https://tgstation13.org/wiki/Main_Page
-**IRC:** irc://irc.rizon.net/coderbus or if you dont have an IRC client, you can click  [here](https://kiwiirc.com/client/irc.rizon.net:6667/?&theme=cli#coderbus)

 ## DOWNLOADING